 Braised Turkey Legs

-Everybody loves turkey breast for their turkey sandwiches but the more flavorful meat comes from the dark meat found in turkey thighs and legs.
-These, by the way, are much less expensive than the breasts.
-Mom and dad have a great way of preparing braised turkey legs, perfect for a cold winter day.
+Everybody loves turkey breast for their turkey sandwiches, right?
+Actually the most flavorful part of the turkey comes from the dark meat of the turkey thighs and legs, which are much less expensive than the breast meat.

 - 2 turkey legs and 2 thighs, about 4 lbs